GabrielaTuma/MechaCar_Statistical_Analysis/README.md

 **Ho : The slope of the linear model is zero (no significant linear relationship)**

 The R-squared value represents how well the regression model approximates real-world data points.
-The results show that roughly 70% of the mpg variablilty is explained using the linear model with multiple variables: length, weight, spoiler angle, ground clearance and drivetrain.
+The results show that roughly 70% of the mpg variability is explained using the linear model with multiple variables: length, weight, spoiler angle, ground clearance and drivetrain.

 There are definitely other variables that can help explain mgp variability that have not been included in the model.
 In order to predict with more precision more information is needed, 30% uncertainty is unacceptable when designing a new car model for example.